tonaljs/tonal/docs/fifths.md

-Get a comparator function to sort a collection of pitch classes by fifths
+Get a comparator function to sort a collection of pitch classes by distance distance in fifths to a base (or C4)

 __Arguments:__